stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 27 (P4L4) - Design Patterns.md

 _UML class model diagrams distinguish associations in which deleting a collection deletes its elements from those that don't.
 What is the visual indication of the former?_

 A filled diamond on the collection end of the line.

+### Composite Pattern Quiz

+_Imagine that you were writing an application to manage parts inventories.
+Match the class names from the Composite pattern given to the application data in the list._

+- Client: `OutOfStockDetector`
+- Component: `InventoryItem`
+- Leaf: `StainlessSteelHexBolt(3/8")`
+- Composite: `BlueBirdBoxKit`